Krishanu123/WebDriverIOTestProjectOne/README.md

 To run this project, perform the following :
 1. Clone the repo
 2. run npm install
-3. run the command : ENV=qa npm run tes
+3. run the command : ENV=qa npm run sanity

 To get the Allure reports, perform the following :
-1. Open the folder which contains the allure reports in cmd
-2. run the command : allure serve locationoftheallurereports
+1. run the command : npm run result